0x43eba/Obsidian-Iris/README.md

 ### To Install

-Download curent release.
+Download curent release, from the Releases section on the right hand side of the repository.
 Use folder called Iris.zip.
 Unzip this and place the output into your .obsidian/plugins folder.
 Enable Iris in the settings.